 - Pain with weightbearing through the joint.

-- Pain is worst in the morning, after prolonged weightbearing, and/or after resting, then bearing weight through the joint.
+- Pain is worst in the morning, after prolonged weightbearing, or after resting, then bearing weight through the joint.

 Above shows a medial view of the foot, showing three main joints of the foot.
 The talus plays a role in all three: it is the go-between from the foot and leg bones.

-This joint is prime to get stiff, especially with repetitive downhill running: rather than smoothly sliding and gliding, hard downhill trail running can cause jamming forces of the talus into the tib-fib.
-And when this joint gets stiff, it can refer pain in any direction around the talus – front or back of the ankle (mimicking both anterior tib tendonitis and Achilles tendonitis, respectively), or it can spit pain out the side – namely the medial ankle and arch.
+This joint is prime to get stiff, especially with repetitive downhill running: rather than smoothly sliding and gliding, hard downhill trail running can cause jamming forces of the talus into the tibia and fibula.
+And when this joint gets stiff, it can refer pain in any direction around the talus–front or back of the ankle (mimicking both anterior tibialis tendonitis and Achilles tendonitis, respectively), or it can spit pain out the side–namely the medial ankle and arch.

 Lastly is the talonavicular joint.
 This joint is the primary conduit from the fore and midfoot to the ankle and leg.
 The navicular bone is the “keystone” of the arch.
 Stiffness or irritation here can also cause significant arch pain.